 Is Talkspace a Legit Platform for Therapy?

-No large corporation is perfect, and the benefits conveyed by Talkspace particularly in making therapy more available far outweigh the valid concerns regarding misleading communications, frustrating refunds, and other issues.
+No large corporation is perfect, and the benefits conveyed by Talkspace, particularly in making therapy more available far outweigh the valid concerns regarding misleading communications, frustrating refunds, and other issues – in our opinion.

 Talkspace Review: The Verdict

 TalkSpace is an innovative company with a mission to increase access to and affordability of mental health services.